-Slightly older news: In 2013, I played Martin Dysart in Equus at the Gallery Players in Brooklyn.
-It's a great role in a wonderful play and the production, directed by Mark Gallagher, turned out really well.
+Less than new news: In 2013, I played Martin Dysart in Equus at the Gallery Players in Brooklyn.
+It's a great role in a wonderful play and the production, directed by Mark Gallagher, was very fine.
 Here's what one reviewer said about my performance: "Gingold is methodical and desperate for passion in a perfect balance of longing and traditional English sensibility."

 Just before doing Equus, I played Polonius in the Frog & Peach Theatre Company's production of Hamlet.
 Here's a piece of a review: "However, it was Alfred Gingold as Polonius who absolutely stole the show.
 Beautifully natural as a father and counselor, he was at once gripping and hilarious in his delivery.
 I could have listened to him for hours."

 Some information about my background:

 In 2008, I resumed acting after many years of doing other things.
 Since then, I've appeared in plays, movies, Webisodes, a French anti-smoking PSA and a couple of commercial spots.
-I've also narrated nine audiobooks, all of which are available on Audible.com.
+I've also narrated ten audiobooks, all of which are available on Audible.com.

-Prior to 2008, I worked mostly as a writer.
+Prior to 2008, I worked primarily as a writer.
 My first book, Items From Our Catalog (Avon, 1982), was a New York Times Best Seller, as was my second, More Items From Our Catalog.
 Subsequent books include Snooze: The Best of Our Magazine (with John Buskin), The House Trap, Fire in the John, Snafu University: America’s Oldest Safety School and Dog World and the People Who Live There.

 My wife, Helen Rogan, and I wrote The Cool Parents’ Guide to New York (City & Company, 1996) and Brooklyn’s Best (City & Company, 1998).
 The Cool Parents’ Guide, now published by Rizzoli, is currently in its fourth edition.

-I live in Brooklyn with my wife and son and our dog, Gracie.
+I live in Brooklyn with my wife and our dog, Gracie.